Advantages of License-Plate-Number Container Tracking

 containers of material using license-plate-number (LPN) container tracking methods.
 The

-advantages of the use of these methods are:
+advantages of the use of these methods by BellHawk are that they:

-Can track the location and contents of each container in real-time.
+Can track the location of serialized or individually barcoded items in real-time.

 multiple warehouses, and on-site, in the field.

-Uniformly tracks raw, intermediate, and finished goods materials, as
+Uniformly track raw, intermediate, and finished goods materials, as

 well as assets and work-in-process materials.

-Avoids changing barcode labels whenever contents of a container are
+Avoid changing barcode labels whenever the contents of a container are

 and trolleys used to hold materials but still supports the use of